19hours/sg-statutes/Acts/Charities Act.md

 (12) In this section, references to the transfer of property to a charity are references to its transfer —

-(a) to the charity trustees;
+(a) to the governing board members;

 [34/2010 wef 01/03/2011]

 (b) to any trustee for the charity; or

-(c) to a person nominated by the charity trustees to hold it in trust for the charity,
+(c) to a person nominated by the governing board members to hold it in trust for the charity,

+[34/2010 wef 01/03/2011]

-as the charity trustees may determine.
+as the governing board members may determine.

+[34/2010 wef 01/03/2011]

 [UK Charities Act 1993, s.
 74]